THIS DATE IN HISTORY: Feb. 9

 The "Second Six" teams are placed into a new West Division, with the champion earning a berth in the Stanley Cup Final against the East Division champion.

 1924: The NHL announces its first individual award.
 The Hart Trophy is to be given to the player judged the most valuable to his team during the regular season.
-Frank Nighbor of the Ottawa Senators becomes the first winner after the 1923-24 season.
+Ottawa Senators center Frank Nighbor becomes the first winner after the 1923-24 season.

 1971: Ken Hodge assists on all six Boston Bruins goals in a 6-3 win against the New York Rangers at Boston Garden.
-Phil Esposito scores a goal and has three assists for Boston, which extends its record home undefeated streak to 21 games (20-0-1).
+Phil Esposito scores a goal and has four assists for Boston, which extends its home undefeated streak to 21 games (20-0-1).

 Video: Guy Lafleur won Cup five times in Montreal